JaneliaSciComp/neuronbridge-precompute-scripts/README.md

 git for recording history:

-The intention is that the user will edit various cdparams files as the workflow is run, but that _no value will be edited after it is used._ If so, it needs to be split into a new cdparams files (like the others)!
+The intention was that the user would edit various cdparams files as the workflow is run, but that _no value will be edited after it is used._ If so, it needs to be split into a new cdparams files (like the others)!
 Likewise, if any auxiliary scripts need to be run in order to fix or adjust things, they should appear as run somewhere in the directory structure (with notes, please).
 Then, once the workflow is done, the whole repo will contain the history of how it was run.
-To that end:

-- at the outset, after cloning, create and checkout a branch of colormipsearch-scripts with a good descriptive name for this iteration
+That being said, due to the way the steps are currently ordered, it may not always happen in practice.
+But in an ideal world:

 - do not edit anything (scripts or parameters) after it's been used
 - commit all changes and all extra scripts etc. that were needed
-- when done, commit and push the branch
+- when done, add a tag describing the release just calculated
-- switch back to main
-- as needed, merge improvements back to main from the branch
+- note: could use branches; but typically we're only calculating one dataset at a time in a linear manner

-# Loading color depth MIPs into JACS
+# Loading color depth MIPs into JACS libraries

 - the color depth MIPs are organized into libraries in JACS; they can be viewed in the Janelia Workstation
     + folder = "Color Depth Libraries"
     + subfolder = library, eg "flyem_hemibrain_1_2_1"
     + subsubfolder = alignment space, eg "JRC2018_Unisex_20x_HR"
+    + subsubsubfolder = variants
 - first, the library needs to exist in the config server http://config.int.janelia.org/config/cdm_library
     + API is here: https://github.com/JaneliaSciComp/Centralized_Config
     + Rob Svirskas can do this
-- stored on disk here: /nrs/jacs/jacsData/filestore/system/ColorDepthMIPs/
+- libraries are stored on disk: /nrs/jacs/jacsData/filestore/system/ColorDepthMIPs/
     + again, subdir = alignment space
 - create a subdirectory in the appropate alignment space with the library's identifier
 - copy files into directory (EM version):